laswick/arm-toolchain/README.md

 gdb's `load` command programs an image into memory on the target board.

-I've found on some development hosts, _for whatever reason_, running `gdb's load` command is unable to program the FLASH memory on the target.
-One way to work around this annoyance is to override and redefine the `load` command by adding the following to the end or your `.gdbinit` script:
+I've found on some **development hosts**, _for whatever reason_, `gdb's load` command is unable to program the FLASH memory on the target.
+One way to work around this annoyance is to override the `load` command by adding the following to the end or your `.gdbinit` script:

         define load
         monitor flash write_image erase "out.axf" 0 elf